-This program came out in 2008 based on the identification of environmental issues and ways for reducing carbon footprint.
-This program realizes that the economic growth of a nation is equally essential and makes a promise to control carbon emission along with developmental activities.
+This program came out in 2008 based on identifying environmental issues and ways for reducing carbon footprint.
+This program realizes that economic growth is equally essential and makes a promise to control carbon emission along with developmental activities.
 Various national missions come under this initiative.

 How carbon footprint is calculated

 So, how is the carbon footprint calculated?
-To measure carbon footprint is to calculate how many tons of carbon dioxide are emitted every year, apart from carbon dioxide all other harmful gases like methane is also taken into consideration.
+To measure carbon footprint is to calculate how many tons of carbon dioxide are emitted every year; apart from carbon dioxide, all other harmful gases like methane are also considered.

-While measuring carbon footprint various factors are considered like – driving to store burns fuel, and fuel acts as the source of greenhouse gases.
+While measuring carbon footprint, various factors are considered like – driving to store burns fuel, and fuel acts as the source of greenhouse gases.
 Besides this, the store contains electricity, and the products are shipped, and stored food produces methane.
-All these elements are considered during measuring carbon footprint.
+All these elements are considered while measuring carbon footprint.

-Various tools are present for measuring the carbon footprint for an individual, for various organizations, and businesses.
-A common method used for measuring carbon footprint includes the greenhouse gas protocol.
-For more accurate information, collect your various bills of electricity, fuel oil, etc. to measure the average use of these things in a year.
+Various tools are present for measuring the carbon footprint for an individual, for multiple organizations, and businesses.
+A standard method used for measuring carbon footprint includes the greenhouse gas protocol.
+For more accurate information, collect your various electricity bills, fuel oil, etc., to measure the average use of these things in a year.

 So, this is all about carbon footprint and ways for reducing carbon footprint.
-Now, the time has come to halt all these activities due to which carbon footprint is increasing.
+Now, time has come to a halt all these activities due to which carbon footprint is increasing.

-If not able to stop fully, then practice to control by reducing waste, or by reducing electricity consumption, or by using public transport, and by many other things.
+If not able to stop entirely, then practice to control by reducing waste, or by reducing electricity consumption, or using public transport, and many other things.
 Balance of the ecosystem and maintenance of the environment is most important.